jtmoon79/super-speedy-syslog-searcher/README.md

           For example, "20200103T230000" or "@+1d+11h"
   -t, --tz-offset <TZ_OFFSET>
           Default timezone offset for datetimes without a timezone.
-          For example, datetime string "20200102T120000" does not have a timezone offset so the -t value would be used.
+          For example, log message "20200102T120000 Starting" has a datetime substring "20200102T120000".
+The datetime substring does not have a timezone offset so the TZ_OFFSET value would be used.
-          Example values, "-0800", "+02:00", or "EDT".
+          Example values, "+12", "-0800", "+02:00", or "EDT".
-          Ambiguous named timezones will be rejected, e.g. "SST".
           To pass a value with leading "-" use "=" notation, e.g. "-t=-0800".
-          If not passed then the local system timezone offset is used.
+          If not passed then the local system timezone offset is used. [default: -07:00] -z, --prepend-tz <PREPEND_TZ>
-          [default: -08:00]
+          Prepend a DateTime in the timezone PREPEND_TZ for every line.
+          Used in PREPEND_DT_FORMAT.
   -u, --prepend-utc
-          Prepend DateTime in the UTC Timezone for every line.
+          Prepend a DateTime in the UTC timezone offset for every line.
+          This is the same as "--prepend-tz Z".
+          Used in PREPEND_DT_FORMAT.
   -l, --prepend-local
-          Prepend DateTime in the Local Timezone for every line.
+          Prepend DateTime in the local system timezone offset for every line.
+          This is the same as "--prepend-tz +XX" where +XX is the local system timezone offset.
+          Used in PREPEND_DT_FORMAT.
   -d, --prepend-dt-format <PREPEND_DT_FORMAT>
-          Prepend DateTime using strftime format string.
+          Prepend a DateTime using the strftime format string.
-          [default: %Y%m%dT%H%M%S%.3f%z]
-  -n, --prepend-filename
+          If PREPEND_TZ is set then that value is used for any timezone offsets, i.e. strftime "%z" "%:z" "%Z" values, otherwise the timezone offset value is the local system timezone offset.
+[Default: %Y%m%dT%H%M%S%.3f%z] -n, --prepend-filename
           Prepend file basename to every line.
   -p, --prepend-filepath